-“We are fortunate to have Dr. Owen Cardwell accept the position as the Rosel Schewel Distinguished Chair in Education,” said Dr. Roger Jones, dean of the College of Education, Leadership Studies, and Counseling.
+“We are fortunate to have Dr. Owen Cardwell accept the position as the Rosel Schewel Distinguished Chair in Education,” said Dr. Roger Jones.
 “Rosel Schewel was a teacher, scholar, and a champion for public education and racial and social justice.
 Dr. Cardwell brings some of those same characteristics to this position.

 “He has known and worked with many involved in the Civil Rights movement.
 He is an advocate for education and has demonstrated through his work his commitment to youth and families.
 There is no doubt he will provide leadership and service which will assist the University of Lynchburg College of Education, Leadership Studies, and Counseling as we expand our impact across the region.”